C-K-Robotics/LV101-assignment-3/README.md

 ![image](https://github.com/C-K-Robotics/LV101-assignment-3/assets/68310078/031d4c13-e7f8-43fe-9ce8-56ad5f9dfb6d)

 Imagine this is a graph of error.
 What we are showing here is a Right-Hand Riemann sum.
 This is how we recommend you implement integral calculations (as its pretty simple), but you can do it in other ways.
-You can experiment with this data set here: [Rieman Sum Simulator](https://www.desmos.com/calculator/kye17rgo1b)
+You can experiment with this data set here: [Riemann Sum Simulator](https://www.desmos.com/calculator/kye17rgo1b)

 ### Derivative Calculations

 The way we do derivatives is also the same way we do derivative in calculus.
-A derivative is the slope between two points, where the dt is a limit to infinity.
+A derivative is the slope between two points, where the dt is a limit that approaches 0.
 In our case, with code, the dt is simply as fast as we get data, which gets us pretty close.
 If you'd like to experiment with how the dt changes the results, I have another desmos sim here: [Derivatives Approximation](https://www.desmos.com/calculator/yhwf0jrps8).
 It uses the same data as the integral sim.

 ![image](https://github.com/C-K-Robotics/LV101-assignment-3/assets/68310078/d9c38ef6-93e9-44b9-8c44-de20651e296f)